rrussoneu/RPi_Home/README.md

 Stay tuned for additional functionalities added, and feel free to use this code base for your own smart home.

 To Do List:
-- Right Now:
+- Right Now/ In progress:
     - Continue to expand the virtual assistant
+    - Make a dashboard for computer with graphs, command options, etc.

 - Short Term: